Accumulations of uric acid crystals can intermittently cause severe joint or tissue pain and inflammation.

-Uric acid is a by-product of the breakdown of the nucleic acids (ribonucleic acid [RNA Transcription and translation Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are structures within cells... read more ] and deoxyribonucleic acid [DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
+Uric acid is a by-product of the breakdown of the nucleic acids (ribonucleic acid [ RNA Transcription and translation Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
+Chromosomes are structures within cells... read more ] and deoxyribonucleic acid [ DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
 Chromosomes are structures within cells... read more ]) in cells.
 It is present in small amounts in the blood, because the body continually breaks down cells and forms new cells.
 Also, the body readily transforms substances in foods called purines into uric acid.
 Purines are building blocks of RNA and DNA.
-Uric acid is removed from the blood mainly through the kidneys and through the gastrointestinal system.
+Uric acid is removed from the blood mainly through the kidneys and, to a lesser extent, through the gastrointestinal system.

-Abnormally high uric acid levels in the blood result from
+Abnormally high uric acid levels in the blood occur because of the following:

-Decreased elimination of uric acid by the kidneys (most common cause) or gastrointestinal system
+Most commonly, from decreased elimination of uric acid by the kidneys or by the gastrointestinal system

 Some types of kidney disease

-Combining a high-purine diet with alcohol or especially beverages containing high-fructose corn syrup can worsen matters because all of these beverages can increase the production of uric acid and interfere with its elimination by the kidneys.
+Combining a high-purine diet with alcohol (particularly beer) or beverages containing high-fructose corn syrup can worsen matters because all of these beverages can increase the production of uric acid and interfere with its elimination by the kidneys.

-For unknown reasons, not all people who have an abnormally high level of uric acid in the blood (hyperuricemia) develop gout.
-Thus, gout should not be diagnosed by blood test alone.
+For unknown reasons, not all people who have an abnormally high level of uric acid in their blood develop gout.

 High levels of uric acid in the blood often lead to high levels of uric acid in the joints.
-This process may then result in the formation of uric acid crystals in the joint tissue and the fluid within the joints (synovial fluid).
+This process may then result in the formation of uric acid crystals in the joint tissue and the fluid within the joints, called synovial fluid.

-Gout most often affects the joints in the feet, particularly at the base of the big toe (swelling, pain, and redness of the big toe is called podagra).
-However, it also commonly affects other areas: the ankle, instep, knee, wrist, and elbow.
+Gout most often affects the joints in the feet, particularly at the base of the big toe.
+Swelling, pain, and redness of the big toe due to gout is called podagra.
+However, gout also commonly affects other areas: the ankle, instep, knee, wrist, and elbow.
 Gout tends to affect these cooler areas because uric acid crystals form more readily in cool than in warm areas.
 Rarely, gout affects the joints of the warmer, central part of the body, such as the spine, hips, or shoulders.

-Sudden severe flare-ups (attacks) of gout (called acute gouty arthritis) can occur without warning.
+Sudden severe flares of gout, called acute gouty arthritis, can occur without warning.
 They may be triggered by

-Start of treatment with certain drugs (such as diuretics, allopurinol, febuxostat, probenecid, and nitroglycerin, particularly nitroglycerin given by vein, which contains alcohol) that may suddenly change the uric acid level in the blood (but often those drugs are medically necessary)
+Start of treatment with certain medications (such as diuretics, allopurinol, febuxostat, probenecid, and nitroglycerin, particularly nitroglycerin given by vein, which contains alcohol) that may suddenly change the uric acid level in the blood

 Consumption of large quantities of alcohol or purine-rich food